tangziyi001/Spartina-Online-Judge/README.md

 ## User Stories

-The coach can sign in to his/her administrative page and add contest ID and notifications, so that the ranking may be updated.
+The coach can sign in to his/her administrative page and add contest ID and notifications, so that the ranking can be updated.
 A member can sign in to his/her user homepage to access his/her personal contest record.
 He/she can also access the contest ranking page.
 All users can check out notifications, schedules and Tryit page.
-Any one can use Tryit page to submit his/her own code and get feedback immediatly.
+Anyone can use Tryit page to submit his/her own code and get feedback immediatly.

 ## Reserach Topics